bintus-ux/backend-task-two/README.md

 LIMITATIONS: On making a request to an endpoint, if the user id being passed in does not exist an error message "user does not exist" is returned.

 INSTRUCTIONS FOR DEPLOYING THE API ON A SERVER:
+On deployment with onRender.com:

+Click 'New' button to deploy new site
+Select Web Services
+Click and choose "Build and deploy from a Git repository" Connect with github repo "Backend-task-two"
+Fill in the options by inputting choice of site name for app Set runtime to node set build command to "npm install" set start command to "node index"
+Click the advanced setting button to setup environmental variables The environmental variables include; MONGO_URI = "mongodb+srv://cezerike:2468@cluster0.hcohyx5.mongodb.net/" NODE_ENV = "production"
+PORT = 5000